What's your background?

 Can you visit my school or library?

-If my schedule permits, although please note that there are costs involved.
+I'd love to!
 For information about presentation details, fees, and availability, please be in touch via the contact page.

 Can you lead a workshop or present at a conference?

-I lead workshops on writing and publishing for young readers, and have presented at conferences and other professional events on those same topics.
+I lead workshops on writing and publishing for young readers, and have presented at conferences and other professional events on those same subjects.
 I can also speak about my work in reading promotion and support for local writers and publishers in Africa.
 Please query via the contact page to discuss.

 Will you read my manuscript?